After the rapid( RT-PCR) test on my way to enter the airport "Terminal 2".

 Travel educates.See the movie "NOMADLAND", although it concerns only American life and caravan car nomadic living.
 After the first curry lunch since arrival in Dubai decided to visit " Dubai Frame".
 Boarded the metro train at " Sobha Realty(DMCC)" and alighted at " Max Station".
 In Dubai the names of " Metro Stations" change frequently confusing tourists accustomed to guide maps.

-The Dubai Frame a landmarknear the Star Gate of Zabeel Park and stands at 150.24 m (493 ft) tall and 95.53 m wide.
-Holds the record for the largest frame in the world.
 The Dubai Frame is created out of glass, steel, aluminum, and reinforced concrete with designs of the logo of " Expo 2020 Dubai" embedded on the outer facade.
 It is positioned in such a way that landmarks of modern Dubai can be seen on one side, while from the other side, visitors can also view older parts of the city.An observation deck spans the top of the frame, with glass-bottomed floors looking down almost 150 meters onto the building's lower span.

 Once exiting the lift at the top visitors walk the length of the Dubai frame base built from transparent glass.Here i have got myself photographed inside the Dubai Frame for memories of the visit.